Free Shipping Over $69 | *Exclusions Apply

 Even though it’s a middle-weight paddle, it’s got a head-heavy balance, so it’s going to have a heavier feel when you swing it.
 This gives you a lot more power to your shots.

-Like the Ben Johns, the Christine McGrath paddle also has a fiberglass face.
+The Christine McGrath paddle also has a fiberglass face.
 But unlike most fiberglass paddles, where the power varies greatly between the outer parts and the sweet spot. the McGrath gives pretty consistent power across the face.

 Playing experience with the Franklin Christine McGrath pickleball paddle